Is Ginger Good or Bad for Hair? Benefits, Risks, Evidence and Safe Use

 Are you worried that using ginger on your hair might do more harm than good?
 Ginger is often promoted as a natural ingredient for boosting hair growth, but the evidence is more complicated.

-Some ginger compounds may support scalp comfort because of their antioxidant and anti-inflammatory effects.
+Some ginger compounds may support scalp comfort because of their antioxidant and anti-inflammatory properties.
 However, ginger is not a proven hair regrowth treatment.
 In some research contexts, the active compound 6-gingerol may even suppress follicle activity.

 This guide explains the real effects of ginger on hair, the possible benefits, the risks, and how to use it more safely if you still want to try it.